 Want to learn more about studying abroad with a minor in Italian Studies?
 Contact at Study Abroad Ambassador for more information.

 The Italian Studies Program encourages students to study abroad for a summer, semester, or entire academic year, and also offers a wide array of programs for students to help you practice and strengthen your language proficiency and develop cultural awareness.

 For students interested in an off-the beaten-path Italian experience, a summer in Catania, Sicily is an exciting possibility for you.
-Open to Brandeis students with at least two semesters of Italian language, this 8-week program provides the opportunity for Italian language immersion.
+Open to Brandeis students with all levels of Italian language experience, this 8-week program provides the opportunity for Italian language immersion.
 Weekend excursions to remote spots around Sicily in addition to language practica and a history and culture course take learning outside the classroom walls and into the streets of one of Sicily's most charming cities.

 For more information on the CET Summer in Sicily, please see the Summer in Sicily Fact Sheet.

 1. What types of courses will count towards my Italian Studies minor?

 The Italian Studies minor covers the broad spectrum of Italian language, literature, history, art, politics, philosophy and culture.
 Any course taken abroad that focuses on Italian language, literature, history, or culture will count toward the minor.